-Less than 1 year of service ineligible After 1 year of service (40 hrs.)
-5 work days After 2 years of service (80 hrs.)
-10 work days After 5 years of service (120 hrs.)
-15 work days After 10 years of service and thereafter (160 hrs.)
-20 work days be eligible for pay for vacation leave, the employee must have worked at least 36 weeks in his prior anniversary year.
+Less than 1 year of service (24 hrs.)
+3 work days After 1 year of service (64 hrs.)
+8 work days After 2 years of service (104 hrs.)
+13 work days After 5 years of service (120 hrs.)
+15 work days After 7 years of service (144 hrs.)
+18 work days After 10 years of service and thereafter (160 hrs.)
+20 work days

+B. Each hour of vacation shall be paid at the employee's regular hourly rate, provided that, to be eligible for pay for vacation leave, the employee must have worked at least 36 weeks in his prior anniversary year.
 Vacation leave must be taken within the anniversary year in which the employee is eligible for such leave, provided the employee may carry over 5 work days' vacation leave for use within the six month period after his next anniversary date.
 Any additional leave not used shall be forfeited.
 No employee may work and receive pay for vacation without authorization of the Village Board.